wombleton/gitlaw-nz/acts/P/Prostitution Reform Act 2003.md

 *   (1) Every operator of a business of prostitution (other than a company) must hold a certificate issued under [section 35][49].

-    (2) Every person who, while required by subsection (1) to hold a certificate, does not hold a certificate commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) Every person who, while required by subsection (1) to hold a certificate, does not hold a certificate commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     (3) If a person who is charged under subsection (2) claims that he or she is not an operator because he or she is a sex worker at a small owner-operated brothel and is not an operator of any other business of prostitution, it is for the person charged to prove that assertion on the balance of probabilities.

     (4) Despite subsection (2), no person may be convicted of an offence under that subsection if the period during which the person does not hold a certificate is the first 6 months after this section comes into force.

+    Section 34(2): amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 35 Application for, and grant of, certificates